abpframework/abp/docs/en/Tutorials/Angular/Part-I.md

   }
 }
 ```

-* Added a `GetBooks` action that uses the `BookService` defined above to get the books and patch the state.
+Added the `GetBooks` action that uses the `BookService` defined above to get the books and patch the state.

->NGXS requires to return the observable without subscribing it, as done in this sample (in the get function).
+> NGXS requires to return the observable without subscribing it, as done in this sample (in the get function).

 #### BookListComponent